How to Buy Crypto in Australia

 Profit from price speculation

 Let’s be honest.
-Most people buy cryptocurrency because they want to spin a profit.
+Most people buy Bitcoin and other cryptocurrencies because they want to spin a profit.

-Since Bitcoin’s inception in 2009, its price has increased by a ridiculous 4 million percent.
+Since its inception in 2009, Bitcoin’s price has increased by a ridiculous 4 million percent.
 And while historical performance isn’t a guarantee of future price movements, new investors are banking on the continuation of these crazy returns.

 Inflation hedge